Armed Forces Institute of Pathology (Pakistan): After 1947

 Lt Col Sarup Narayan was the first Commanding Officer of this laboratory, at the time of independence.
 He originally belonged to Rawalpindi area and had happily opted to stay and serve in Pakistan.
 However, due to obvious reasons, he felt it difficult to continue living in Pakistan and he had to migrate to India for personal reasons.
 He was a very brilliant, hardworking and well mannered pathologist.
 He ultimately rose to the rank of Lt General in the Indian Army Medical Corps and was appointed as the Director of Medical Services (Research).

 After independence, Pakistan Army Medical Corps (AMC) was established from the fragmented available resources (monetary as well as personnel).
 Two senior IMS officers, Lt Gen S.M.A.
 Faruki and Lt Gen Wajid Ali Khan Burki, played a key role in early formative years of AMC.
 Shortly afterwards the Command Lab. at Rawalpindi was raised to the status of the Central Military Pathological Laboratory (CMPL).
 This cumbersome name was a legacy of the mother unit of the same name at Poona (India).

 The CMPL had started its existence in a small premises as a Central Diagnostic and Reference Laboratory for the Army, the Navy and the Air Force.
 Apart from being a diagnostic laboratory, it was also given the task of production of some reagents and bio-products.
 This was the modest beginning and the services were gradually evolved into a comprehensive institute, which is now called as Armed Forces Institute of Pathology (AFIP).
 It had very basic equipment, limited infrastructure and the tests used were conventional and very basic ones.

-Initially, the laboratory had a dearth of trained manpower.
-A limited number of medical officers serving in the Indian Army had been trained as pathologists during the Second World War.
-Even a fewer out of them were inherited by the Pakistan Army; none of these pathologists held postgraduate qualifications.
-A sound and strong pathology service was established by a very dedicated and diligent physician, Colonel (later Maj Gen) M Akram, who was appointed as Commandant of CMPL in October 1947.
-He possessed a membership of the Royal College of Physicians of Edinburgh (MRCPE) and also held diplomas in Tropical Medicine and Hygiene (DTM&H), and Public Health (DPH), from London.
-In his capacity of an eminent physician, he had a wide experience of the health problems of the region.
-During his difficult task of laying the foundations of sound pathology, he had to work very hard.